1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ---

 ## Silicone Sock
 The silicone sock that comes with the hotend insulates the heater block.
-Therefore it should stay in place and shouldn't come off, as it may cause the "thermal runaway" error.
+Therefore it should stay in place and shouldn't come off, as it *might* cause the "thermal runaway" error.

-??? info "Spare Part Silicone Sock"

-    The sock which comes with the printhead isn't the best one to use (in my opinion) as it seems to come off pretty easily.
-There are compatible V5 silicone socks at the aftermarket which I personally use and which I can highly recommend.
-They have a bigger lip which slips over the heater block and covers a bigger area of the top than the one which comes with the printer.
-Therefore they stay in place much better when they heat up and become more flexible.

 The following pictures shows a V5 heater block compatible silicone sock from the aftermarket on the left side and the stock sock on the right side.

 ![Silicone socks top view](../assets/images/silisocks_top_web.jpg)